background

 Outstanding in all areas of naval command, leadership, tactics and strategy, he adapted quickly to the new linear-tactics introduced during the First Anglo-Dutch War (1652-1654) and his supreme defensive tactics denied the much larger Anglo-French fleets victory in the Third Anglo-Dutch War (1672-1674).

-16th Century Galleon
+Image of a 16th Century Galleon

 – Top –

-Concept, Content & Design: The Art of Age of Sail
+Concept, content & Design: The Art of Age of Sail